 Having a complex mental health history sometimes feels like I’m carrying around some sort of secret.
-I am pretty open about having schizoaffective disorder, bipolar type.
-It’s true that schizophrenic symptoms are highly stigmatized in our society (along with bipolar disorder, depression, PTSD, etc.)—but I have another diagnosis that is perhaps more stigmatized than those disorders in many circles including among mental health professionals themselves.
+I am pretty open about having schizoaffective disorder, bipolar type—which I often just refer to as schizophrenia since everything about the boundaries of this are contested.
+While it’s true that schizophrenic symptoms are highly stigmatized in our society (along with bipolar disorder, depression, PTSD, etc.), I have another diagnosis that is perhaps more stigmatized than those disorders in many circles including among mental health professionals themselves.
 And this is why I do not write about being diagnosed with borderline personality disorder.

 This is also why I haven’t read any of the popular texts on BPD.
 There are literally more resources that have been created and are available to family members and loved ones of individuals with Borderline Personality Disorder than there are resources for those of us who have been diagnosed and are living with it.
 Read the reviews of classic bestsellers such as Stop Walking on Eggshells: Taking Your Life Back When Someone You Care About Has Borderline Personality Disorder (implying that my loved ones have to “take their lives back” from me) and I Hate You, Don’t Leave Me: Understanding the Borderline Personality Disorder (with its totally non-stigmatizing cover art) and you, too, will likely come away with the impression that people with BPD are to be avoided at all costs.
 Many psychiatrists and therapists will not treat patients and clients with BPD, due to their reputation as “troublesome,” pathological liars who will stop at nothing to manipulate anyone and everyone in their lives.